Planting bamboo would be banned under proposed law

 Planting bamboo would be banned under a proposed Patchogue law

-Village officials have set a pubic hearing to discuss adding chapter 150 to the village code, which would regulate bamboo.
+Village officials have set a public hearing to discuss adding chapter 150 to the village code, which would regulate bamboo.

 The hearing comes after a homeowner complained last month of a neighbor’s bamboo growing underneath his fence and destroying his property, village officials said.